Reward True Stories: How to learn a new language in three months

 If a German feels something doesn’t really matter, or makes no difference either way, he or she might say, “Das ist mir wurst.”
 Literally translated to English this would mean “It’s all sausage to me.”

 When something is very easy, you might say, “I can do it with my eyes closed” or “with my hands tied behind my back.”
 In French, you can say “Je pourrais le faire les doigts dans le nez !” meaning “I can do it with my fingers in my nose!”

 The WordDive app has been developed to make learning more fun and more efficient.
 You choose your language objectives and receive specially adapted courses, from Beginner to Advanced.
 Plus, you earn CashPoints if you buy a language course from WordDive.

 Don’t give up the hope of speaking a language you really want to learn.
 Go for it!
-Learn a new language with WordDive and earn CashPoints, too, so that you can travel and practice it even quicker.
+Learn a new language with WordDive and earn CashPoints, too, so that you can travel for less and practice it even quicker.